Headlands School

-Headlands School is a coeducational comprehensive school situated on Sewerby Road near the B1255, Bridlington, East Riding of Yorkshire, England.
+Headlands School is a coeducational comprehensive school on Sewerby Road near the B1255, Bridlington, East Riding of Yorkshire, England.
 The school has 886 pupils aged 11–18.

 Headlands is one of two secondary schools in Bridlington, the other being Bridlington School, further south in the town.
 Headlands draws pupils the Bridlington area and surrounding villages such as Flamborough and Bempton.

 History

 Headlands School was formed in 1965 by the amalgamation of a boys' and a girls' secondary modern school and became a comprehensive in 1972.
 The school was on two sites until April 2002.
 The Lower School was on St. Alban Road and has now been redeveloped by Barratt Developments with around 30 houses.
 The former Upper School on Sewerby Road is now the only site.
 In 2002 a £5,000,000 PFI project established the school on one site and led to vastly improved facilities.

 Headlands School became a specialist school in science in 2002, and was granted the Sportsmark award by Sport England in 2003.
 It is notable in having its own astronomy department complete with its own reflecting telescope mounted within a free-standing observatory on the school grounds.

 In 2013 Mrs Bone became headteacher following Mr Ratherham's departure earlier in the year.